k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

   -e Production
 ~~~

-## Offline Deployment using the Fabric Console
+## Deployment using the Fabric Console

 Perform the following actions: